bikestra/pyep/README.md

 # pyep
-Python package for expectation propagation

-This is a package for expectation propagation in Python.
+PyEP is a Python library for expectation propagation